 I’m laying in bed, restless.
 I think about writing everyday, but I fail to take time out of my day to aspirate my soul and pen proof of the fleeting experiences defining existence I wish to capture here.

 There is so much I need to write about.
 In a way, this space has been violated.
 I don’t feel safe anymore, so I scratch in my journal.

-Daily observations take place less frequently when you write.
+Daily observations take place less frequently when you fail to write.

 There are life changing events unfolding as we speak.
 I feel numb as usual.
 And empty.